Translate this Page

 Many tenants opt to hold back a portion of the rental payment until all agreed upon renovations or repairs are done.
 Or they make the final payment after a specific period of time (for example, one month) after they have moved in so that they can "discover" if there are any additional problems with the house after living in it for several weeks.
 These provisions, of course, should be written into the lease agreement.

-The lack of regular AC maintenance can result in poor AC performance, leaking, and further damage to the compressor and other AC components.
+The lack of regular AC maintenance or the misuse of the unit by running it non-stop can result in poor AC performance, leaking, and further damage to the compressor and other components.

 More information on Air Conditioners & Air Conditioning in Indonesia